Eragon-Brisingr/ImGui_WS/README.md

 ### Add panel

 Inherit the panel base class types supported under FUnrealImGuiPanelBuilder.
-For example, the ImGuiWorldDebugger extension panel inherits UImGuiWorldDebuggerPanelBase
+For example, the ImGuiWorldDebugger extended panel inherits UImGuiWorldDebuggerPanelBase

-* Configure Title, unnamed panels will not be registered
+* Configure Title.
+Unnamed panels will not be registered
-* Configure DefaultDockSpace, add the position of the panel in the layout
+* Configure DefaultDockSpace to add the position of the panel in the layout
 * Rewrite Draw to realize panel drawing

 #### ImGuiWorldDebuggerViewportPanel panel example